Ugandans vote in contested presidential election | DW | 14.01.2021

 Many voters had relied on social media for information in the midst of the coronavirus pandemic.

-“That has compromised the need to monitor the situation elsewhere,” he says.
+"That has compromised the need to monitor the situation elsewhere," he said.

 Election officials expect results will be announced within 48 hours of polls closing at 1300 UTC.